jmcnally17/metroid-invaders/README.md

 ## Features Pending

 - Title screen
-- Bunkers protecting the Laser Cannon at the bottom
+- Bunkers protecting the Gunship at the bottom
 - **_(Under consideration)_** Submit the player score into a database with their name at game over and display the leaderboard either at game over or on a live website

 ## Gameplay

-The player controls a Laser Cannon at the bottom of the window which can be moved horizontally using the left and right arrow keys.
-Pressing the spacebar will fire the Laser directly upwards from the Cannon's current position at the time the spacebar is pressed.
+The player controls a Gunship at the bottom of the window which can be moved horizontally using the left and right arrow keys.
+Pressing the spacebar will fire the Laser directly upwards from the Gunship's current position at the time the spacebar is pressed.
 A 5 x 11 grid of Metroids positioned above gradually moves down.
-The player must shoot them using the Laser Cannon to score points and move on to the next level before they reach the bottom.
+The player must shoot them using the Gunship to score points and move on to the next level before they reach the bottom.

 ### Rules